About to drive across America, alot of which is on route 66. What are some good places to stop along the way? Right now all I got is

 Rudy's is the best fast BBQ in Austin

 The proper way to do this trip is to drive North to Yellowstone National Park.
 Drive up through Big Sky Montana to Bozeman and then turn east.
 Hit Billings, Deadwood, Rapid City, Mount Rushmore, The Devil's Tower, The Badlands, Chicago, Cedar Point and Pittsburgh.
-That's a good fucking route.
+That's a good fricking route.
 I did it 10 years ago with a crazy vegan chick I was dating.
-We crashed a random high school reunion in Sioux Falls and got fucking wrecked drinking $2 shots.
+We crashed a random high school reunion in Sioux Falls and got fricking wrecked drinking $2 shots.

 These are the actual answers OP